 “Typically, the cases detected first are the bad ones because they go to hospital while milder cases are in the community but not detected.
 It is possible that, as well as the initial severe cases, there are less severe infections.”

-What does coronavirus mean for travellers and Australians?
+What does coronavirus mean for Australians?

 Reducing the risks of coronavirus

 “Do the things you’d do to reduce the spread of flu,” says Dr Catton.